rust-lang/rustc-hash/README.md

 A speedy, non-cryptographic hashing algorithm used by `rustc`.
 The [hash map in `std`](https://doc.rust-lang.org/std/collections/struct.HashMap.html) uses SipHash by default, which provides resistance against DOS attacks.
-These attacks aren't as much of a concern in the compiler so we prefer to use a quicker, non-cryptographic hash algorithm.
+These attacks aren't a concern in the compiler so we prefer to use a quicker, non-cryptographic hash algorithm.

 The original hash algorithm provided by this crate was one taken from Firefox, hence the hasher it provides is called FxHasher.
 This name is kept for backwards